 - To contribute to a more accurate, sensitive and gender equitable public discourse on violence against women;

 - To contribute to changing community attitudes and behaviours towards violence against women.

-To find out more or to book an advocate for an event or media opportunity, please contact Women’s Health East on 9851 3700 or firstname.lastname@example.org.
+To find out more or to become an advocate, please contact Women’s Health East on 9851 3700 or email@example.com.

 VOICES FOR CHANGE